nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ### `cellbase_maturity`

-The requirement that a referenced cellbase output must meet in any transaction; otherwise, the transaction is rejected.
-Cellbase outputs are "locked" and have to wait for 4 epochs (approximately 16 hours) to be confirmed before they become mature to be spent.
-This restriction is to avoid the risk of later transactions with cellbase root being rollbacked when the a soft fork occurs.
+Any referenced cellbase output must meet this requirement in a transaction; otherwise, the transaction is rejected.
+Cellbase outputs are "locked" and have to wait for 4 epochs (approximately 16 hours) to be confirmed before they become ready to be spent.
+This restriction is to avoid the risk of later transactions with cellbase root being rollbacked when a soft fork occurs.

 ```
 pub(crate) const CELLBASE_MATURITY: EpochNumberWithFraction =